ConservationMetrics/gc-scripts-hub/f/frizzle/comapeo/README.md

 # CoMapeo: Fetch Observations

 This script fetches observations and attachments from the REST API of a CoMapeo archive server, which stores data from multiple CoMapeo projects.
 Each project contains observation data and attachments.
+The script transforms the data for SQL compatibility and stores it in a PostgreSQL database.
+Additionally, it downloads any attachments and saves them to a specified local directory.

 ## Configuration

-#### `comapeo_server_base_url` (required)

-The base URL of a CoMapeo archive server.

-#### `comapeo_access_token` (required)
+#### `comapeo_server` (required)

-Your CoMapeo access token.
+A dictionary containing a server URL and access token key pair to connect to a CoMapeo Archive Server.

 #### `attachment_root` (optional, default: "/frizzle-persistent-storage/datalake")